AleoNet/welcome/documentation/guides/program_upgradability.md

 //... other program logic...

+constructor:
+    //...
+Programs that fix dependencies should have an upgrade mechanism
+    // in case the dependency made an upgrade.

 function some_function:
-    //... logic that calls a function from child.aleo... call child.aleo/some_child_function...;
+    //... logic that calls a function from child.aleo call child.aleo/some_child_function...;

 finalize some_function: